hololux/azure-communication-services-unity/README.md

  ### Android

- following persmitions need to be included inside the android manifest
+ Following persmitions need to be included inside the android manifest.
+Currenly it is included in the plugins manifest file.
  ```
     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />